On an analogue of BRK-type sets in finite fields: Introduction

 Our main result is the following:

 \begin{theorem} Let $S \subset \F_q^n$.
 Suppose that $S$ is a $(n, d)$-BRK-type set of degree $\ell$, where $\ell \geq 2$.
 Then $|S| \geq \binom{\lfloor\frac{q-1}{\ell}\rfloor + n}{n}$. \end{theorem}

 This establishes a lower bound $|S| \gtrsim_{n, \ell}q^n$ on $(n,d)$-BRK-type sets of degree $\ell$, for $\ell \geq 2$.
 Such a bound is best possible, up to improvement of the associated constant.
 Interestingly, this bound does not depend on $d$, the dimension of the constituent subsets.
-Our proof uses the polynomial method: we construct a polynomial in $\rho$ which is shown to be the zero polynomial.
+Our proof uses the polynomial method: if $|S| < \binom{\lfloor\frac{q-1}{\ell}\rfloor + n}{n}$, we can construct a nonzero polynomial in $\rho$ which is shown to have too many zeros.
 It is possible to slightly modify our argument to obtain the $\ell=2$ bound for the $\ell=1$ case, but we omit this as the $\ell=1$ case is addressed in our improved bound below.

 We also implement the method of multiplicities as inspired by \cite{Trainor} to obtain an improved lower bound.
 In particular, we obtain the same lower bound on $(n,d)$-BRK-type sets as Trainor obtained on her BRK-type sets, independently of $d$.